Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/app-extension.md

 ## Registering Extensions

 Depending on the type of App Extension you are using, the registration and usage of the SDK will look different.
 Make sure you understand the lifecycle of your App Extension in order to know where best to register the SDK and call lifecycle start/pause.
-For this tutorial we will be using the ShareExtension as the example.
+This tutorial will use the `ShareExtension` as the example.

 1. Make sure that your `ShareViewController` has the proper imports for the SDK.
-E.g:

 ```
 import UIKit